-If you’re familiar with these rock ‘n roll cats and you’ve lost your shit at one of their shows, you’re probably curious to find out more about them, so without further ado, here are 10 Things You Did Not Know About Hellcats.
+If you’re familiar with these rock ‘n roll cats and you’ve lost your shit at one of their shows and you’re probably curious to find out more about them… (according to Warwick Rautenbach).

 “Mostly because we’re of the opinion that if you’re gonna spend all that time learning a song, why wouldn’t you just write your own song?
 It’s so much effort learning someone else’s kak, why wouldn’t you put that energy into making something that’s yours.
 Don’t get it twisted, there are dudes out there that play covers beautifully, and good for them, it’s just not our thing.
 We’re like, rather make a piece of shit for yourself and polish that turd until it’s the most beautiful golden turd that’s ever been shat into existence.
 That’s what we think anyway, but what the fuck do we know.”

 2. They almost (accidentally) went to jail for drug trafficking

 “We were on our way back from a Cape Town tour, we were hungover as fuck and we had hardly slept.
 So we get to the checkout counter and I hand Alessandro a backpack and say ‘here’s your bag bro- it was in the boot of the rental’, to which he says ‘that’s not my bag’, I say, ‘well it’s not my bag either’.
 The woman behind the check in counter goes ‘if it’s neither of your bags and we find anything illegal in it, you both go to jail’.
 We laugh nervously, finish checking in and take the mysterious backpack outside to the drop off area and start going through it. “